williamcotton/universal-react/README.md

 # Universal React

+Universal React is an example of a web application that renders HTML both statically on the server as well as dynamically in the browser using the same React components and express-style routing engine.

 ## Getting Started

 Make sure you have the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed as this application is designed to work with Heroku-style deployments including Deis.